Retain Volunteers? Yes, ‘Thank You’!

 There are other, more avoidable, reasons to retire.
 When volunteers feel overburdened and undervalued, they will quickly burn out.
 You won’t see them for dust.

-I was at the hairdressers not long ago, and spoke with a lady who had organised a cocktail evening for her school.
+I was at the hairdressers not long ago and spoke with a lady who had organised a cocktail evening for her school.
 It raised $4,500.
-At the next P&C meeting she went to, there was no mention or acknowledgement of her efforts – it was simply forgotten.
+At the next P&C meeting she attended, there was no mention or acknowledgement of her efforts – it was simply forgotten.
 As she was leaving the meeting, the president approached her and asked her to organise the fete the following year.
 She just shook her head in disbelief.
 Can you guess what her answer was?

 Reasons to start

-- They want to improve the schooling experience for their children
+- Improve the schooling experience for their children

-- They want to feel like a part of something important
+- Feel like a part of something important